 - Spaying or neutering will not cause your pet to become overweight.
 Lack of exercise and overfeeding will cause your pet to pack on the extra pounds—not neutering.
-Your pet will remain fit and trim as long as you continue to provide exercise and monitor her food intake.
+Your pet will remain fit and trim if you continue to provide exercise and monitor food intake.

 - Neutering is not a quick fix for all behavior problems.
 Although neutering your pet often reduces undesirable behaviors caused by a higher level of testosterone, there’s no guarantee that your dog’s behavior will change after he’s neutered.
 Although the surgery will reduce the amount of testosterone in your dog’s system, it won’t eliminate the hormone completely.
 Neutering will also not reduce behaviors that your pet has learned or that have become habitual.
 The effects of neutering are largely dependent on your dog’s individual personality, physiology and history.

 When to Spay or Neuter Your Pet

-- For dogs: While the traditional age for neutering is six to nine months, puppies as young as eight weeks old can be neutered as long as they’re healthy.
+- For dogs: While the traditional age for neutering is six to nine months, healthy puppies as young as eight weeks old can be neutered.
 Dogs can be neutered as adults as well, although there’s a slightly higher risk of post-operative complications in older dogs, dogs that are overweight or dogs that have health problems.

 - For cats: It is generally considered safe for kittens as young as eight weeks old to be spayed or neutered.
-In animal shelters, surgery is often performed at this time so that kittens can be sterilized prior to adoption.
-In an effort to avoid the start of urine spraying and eliminate the chance for pregnancy, it’s advisable to schedule the surgery before your own cat reaches five months of age.
+To potentiially avoid the start of urine spraying and eliminate the chance for pregnancy, it’s advisable to schedule the surgery before your cat reaches five months of age.
 It’s possible to spay a female cat while she’s in heat.